PyUnchained/pickle_storage/README.md

-# Pickle-based Binary Data Storage
+# Python Pickle-Based Data Storage

 Based on the concept of storage containers used with the Kivy platform, this package allows users a convenient way to read and write arbitrary Python data using the pickle library.